Runner Beans Overview

 Caring for runner beans

-Being hungry, runner beans will benefit from a liquid feed applied to the roots every two weeks.
+Being hungry plants, runner beans will benefit from a liquid feed applied to the roots every two weeks.
 Tomato feed can be used at half the usual concentration rate.

 Picking the beans can be a rewarding task as you reap the toils of your previous hard work and a great activity to include children in as they often hide under the foliage and need finding.